nivetha12/Django_project/README.md

 save this file
 ---------------------------------------------------------------------------------------------------
-HOW TO ADD FILES TO THE GIT USING CMD: first we have to initialize the git (if git is not installed install git )
+HOW TO ADD FILES TO THE GIT USING CMD: first time to git -> refer this video to install and learn about git:https://youtu.be/to0VyzFo8h4?list=LLfV70hd0m0I7gQ03EwBEASA first we have to initialize the git (if git is not installed install git )

 >cd..